kubedb/docs/docs/guides/mongodb/cli/cli.md

 - metadata.name
 - metadata.namespace

-If StatefulSets exists for a MongoDB database, following fields can't be modified as well.
+If PetSets exists for a MongoDB database, following fields can't be modified as well.

 - spec.ReplicaSet
 - spec.authSecret